S3 method for class 'fixest'

 data

-If missing (default) then the original data is obtained by evaluating the call.
-Otherwise, it should be a data.frame.
+A data.frame or NULL (the default).
+If missing or NULL, then the original data is obtained by evaluating the call.

 type